stolostron/hibernate-cronjob/README.md

 # Hibernate your Hive provisioned clusters and scale cluster pools
 This repository has the source code as well as the deployment for two Kubernetes CronJobs that will Hibernate and Resume your OpenShift clusters.

 In addition, there is tooling to create CronJobs for scaling cluster pools.

-## How this repository can be used
+## How this repository can be used to hibernate Hive provisioned clusters
 There are three supported configurations you can use:
 1) Opt IN: A cluster will only be affected by the cronjob if it has the label `hibernate: true`
 2) Opt OUT: A cluster will ALWAYS be affected by the cronjob, unless it has the label `hibernate: false`